krishankantmehra/quiz-webpage/README.md

 # Quiz Web Page
 ## ABOUT
-A frontend  webpage made using HTML,CSS and JavaScript.
+A frontend webpage made using HTML, CSS and JavaScript.